n0vad3v/filebus/README.md

 {"message":"File deleted successfully"}

 ➜  curl http://localhost:3000/delete/path/to/main.py
-{"remove /data/path/to/main.py: no such file or directory":"remove /data/path/to/main.py: no such file or directory"}
+{"Error":"remove /data/path/to/main.py: no such file or directory"}
 ```

 ## Deployment